 A $1,000 principal and interest payment supported a loan of $226,931 at the end of April which is $13,364 more than this time last year, and $70,029 more than April 2006.

 In April 2006, it would have taken a monthly PI payment of $3,043 to purchase a median priced home.
 With today’s lower prices, combined with lower rates, it takes a payment of $2,027 – that’s a 33% drop.

 FULLY AVAILABLE LISTINGS

 Overall inventory decreased 29.8% in April 2013 compared to April 2011.

 There are 42.3% fewer homes priced $300,000-$749,000 on the market than last year.

 26.7% of all homes on the market have had at least one price reduction since coming on the market.

 This time last year, 31.2% of all homes on the market had at least one price reduction.

 AVERAGE NUMBER OF DAYS ON THE MARKET

-The average number of days on the market for all homes receiving contracts in April 2013 was 31 days, which is a decrease of 41.5% from 53 days in April 2012.
+The average number of days on the market for all homes receiving contracts in April 2013 was 26, down 36.6% from 41 days in April 2012.